 Day to Day Responsibilities:

-Manage the transition of responsibility to the MI of a multi-state, multi-employer apprenticeship program, including:
+Manage the transition of responsibility to the MI of the Federation for Advanced Manufacturing Education (FAME), a multi-state, multi-employer apprenticeship program and manufacturing career pathway including:

-Build, manage and lead the process to transfer of knowledge from the current lead organization to the MI;
+Manage the process to transfer knowledge of FAME and FAME activities from Toyota to the MI;

 Manage the budget for this transition and assist in the finalization and implementation of a business plan to long-term sustainability of the program;